Tcu Horned Frog Football

-The Frogs were first in every category in the Big 12 on defense.
+The Frogs were first in every category in 2017 in Big 12 defense.

-TCU and Alabama are the only two FBS defenses who have allowed fewer than 10 points in six different games this season.
+TCU and Alabama are the only two FBS defenses who have allowed fewer than 10 points in six different games in the 2017 season.

 The Horned Frogs have a 44-6 record as a top-10 team under head coach Gary Patterson, including a 28-3 mark when in the top 5 (AP or CFP polls).

 TCU finished the 2017 season with 42 sacks.
 Combined with the 2016 total of 43, that is 85 sacks in two seasons.

 Matt Boeson recorded 5.5 sacks against Baylor, a school record.